-The net energy export and load factor have witnessed an increasing trend since commissioning of Plant in 2017, with maximum of 80.22 MW plant load (the average load factor of 63%) and 410 GW power export during the year.
+The net energy export and load have witnessed an increasing trend since the commissioning of the Plant in 2017, with a maximum of 85.55 MW plant load (the average load factor of 74%) and 414 GW power export during the year.
 Plant consistently fulfilling load demand from Musandam power grid throughout the year.
 The efficiency of the power plant is measured in terms of the amount of heat required to produce one unit of power.
-The plant heat rate is well within operational guaranteed limits since commercial operation.
+The plant heat rate has been well within operational guaranteed limits since commercial operation.